- Add These 33 Very Handy Products To Your Baby Registry Now

 For traveling with a baby or small toddler it’s pretty darn handy.

 If your toddler or preschooler has outgrown other carriers, but can’t quite do all the walking or hiking you do on vacation, try the PiggyBack frame carrier.

 An outdoorsy dad who hated wearing carriers designed for moms put a lot of thought into the design of this carrier for older kids—and either parent.
 It’s light-weight and packs up easy.
 But it’s meant to sturdy and comfortable, too.

 Other Baby & Toddler Gear That Comes in Really Handy

 Diapers bags get less babyish and more well-designed every year —I think actual parents are designing them a lot these days.
 JuJuBe has a several diaper bags that don’t look like diaper bags.

-The faux-leather million-pockets backpack is just the latest.
-Moms and dads will appreciate the dark blue or black colors and 17pockets.
+The Nature backpack with tote handles is just one example.
+Moms and dads will appreciate the gender-neutral black and dark blue colors.

 I think Skip-Hop is probably the gold standard for diaper bags.
-They’re easy to wipe clean, throughfully designed and have styles and colors that are both fun and grown-up.
+They’re easy to wipe clean, thoughtfully designed and have styles and colors that are both fun and grown-up.

 They also make a larger, non-hooded towel for teens and adults in sold colors and patterns.

 Another handy item from LuvBug is this wet/drybag.